Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Brownian motion of condensates

+In the following, for simplicity, the discussion is based on an approximation for quasi-steady flows, $\omega\rho/\eta \approx 0$, which precludes studying the effect of Basset forces.

-Fluid flows are driven by the random stress tensor $\mat\alpha$ which can have passive and active parts.
-To interpolate between thermal-like and active stresses, we consider a random stress tensor with exponential memory,
+The fluid flows are driven by the random stress tensor $\mat\alpha$ which can have passive and active parts.
+To interpolate between equilibrium-like and active stresses in the steady-flow approximation $\omega\rho/\eta \approx 0$, I will consider a random stress tensor with exponential memory,

-In the limit $\tau_\alpha \to 0$, this converges to the fluctuating hydrodynamic stresses expected in a Stokes fluid~\cite{zwanzig_1964_fluctuating_hydro}, $\tau_f \to 0$.
-From the perspective of the generalized Langevin equation, the scenario $\tau_\alpha = \tau_f$ satisfies the fluctuation-dissipation theorem~\cite{Kubo_1966} and thus corresponds to thermal equilibrium.
-Therefore, we now have a handle on tuning the nonequilibrium dynamics of the viscoelastic fluid and the embedded condensate.
+The main features of these stresses are a 4-tensor correlation structure that eliminates the isotropic part (fluctuating pressure) while keeping the deviatoric shear stress along independent directions, a lack of spatial correlations, and temporal correlations on a time scale $\tau_\alpha$.
+In the limit of vanishing stress correlation time (also referred to as stirring time), $\tau_\alpha \to 0$, this converges to the fluctuating hydrodynamic stresses expected in a Stokes fluid~\cite{zwanzig_1964_fluctuating_hydro}, which has vanishing relaxation time $\tau_f \to 0$.
+From the perspective of the generalized Langevin equation, the scenario $\tau_\alpha = \tau_f$ satisfies the fluctuation-dissipation theorem~\cite{Kubo_1966} and therefore corresponds to an equilibrium-like system.
+The ratio $\tau_\alpha / \tau_f$ between these time scales provides a handle on tuning the nonequilibrium dynamics of the viscoelastic fluid and the embedded condensate.

-In the following, we make the approximation that the condensates do not significantly perturb the fluid flow.
-Relaxing this approximation [Appendix~\ref{sec:flow_interdependent}] would allow us to calculate fluctuation-induced interactions between condensates, which is reserved for future work.
-The linear response [Eq.~\eqref{eq:greens_function}] to the active stress fluctuations [Eq.~\eqref{eq:stress_covariance}] predicts that the fluctuations in the viscoelastic fluid are characterized by
+As discussed previously, condensates do not significantly perturb the fluid flow if the mobility $M$ is large or the concentration jump $\Delta c$ at the droplet boundary is small.
+Relaxing this approximation (Appendix~\ref{sec:flow_interdependent}) would enable the calculation of fluctuation-induced interactions between condensates, which is reserved for future work.
+The linear response [Eq.~\eqref{eq:greens_function}] to the active stress fluctuations [Eq.~\eqref{eq:stress_covariance}] predicts that the velocity fluctuations in the viscoelastic fluid are characterized by

 Note that for spatially uncorrelated \emph{active forces} with exponential memory, as opposed to \emph{active stresses} [Eq.~\eqref{eq:stress_covariance}], this expression would be modified by dividing by $q^2$.
-In this case, Eq.~\eqref{eq:ode_transformed_final} predicts that the growth rate of the mean squared displacement would, on short timescales, diverge as $\propto \gamma^{-2 + d/2}$.
-Physically, this implies that, in the absence of hydrodynamic screening, spherical condensates are in $d < 4$ dimensions always unstable with respect to active forces, leading to either condensate splitting or shape fluctuations.
+In this case, the growth rate of the mean squared displacement according to Eq.~\eqref{eq:ode_transformed_final} would diverge as $\propto \gamma^{-2 + d/2}$ on short time scales.
+Physically, this implies that in $d < 4$ dimensions and in the absence of hydrodynamic screening, $\gamma \to 0$, spherical condensates are always unstable with respect to active forces, leading to condensate splitting or shape fluctuations.